Frequently Asked Questions

 Q. How often does my street get plowed?

-A. Please see the "Snow and Ice Control" document for in depth information on how the Public Works Department performs snow plowing and ice removal.
+A. Please see the "Snow and Ice Control (PDF)" document for in depth information on how the Public Works Department performs snow plowing and ice removal.

 Q. What causes "musty" taste and odor in the drinking water?